MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 - **Remote management**: Use Microsoft Endpoint Manager to configure settings and policies.
 Monitor health and room status with Microsoft Teams Admin Center and the Teams Rooms Pro Management Portal.
 - **Low-touch deployment**: Quickly deploy devices using Windows Autopilot, and leverage auto-login capabilities for seamless integration with Azure Directory.
 - **Security and compliance**: Ensure data protection with BitLocker, Trusted Platform Module 2.0 (TPM), and Microsoft Defender for cloud-powered security.
-Enable Conditional Access policies to safeguard sign-ins on shared devices.
+Enable [Conditional Access policies](/mem/intune/protect/conditional-access) to safeguard sign-ins on shared devices.
+To learn more, see [Security best practices for Surface Hubs running Microsoft Teams Rooms on Windows](surface-hub-3-security.md).

 ## Make any place a teamwork space